 As explained above in the previous examples of a Power function, the formula using the caret can be applied to take the cell references or by entering the base number and the exponent with a caret.

-Below table shows the example of using the cell references with (^).
+The below table shows the example of using cell references with (^).

 The result is shown below: